hl-valdemar/BSc-Thesis/report/main.typ

 This distribution lets us reason about future trajectories using the _prior predictive distribution_ $P^pi_t$ with density $ p^pi_t (h_t) = p_0 (s_0) product_(i = 0)^t pi (a_i|h_i) p (r_i, s_(i + 1)|h_i, a_i). $

-#attention("Belief Transitions")[
-    The evolution of beliefs about the environment can itself be viewed as a transition system.
-    This leads to the concept of a _Bayes-adaptive MDP_ (BAMDP) @duff2002optimallearningcomputationalprocedures.
-]

 The belief transition distribution $P_cal(H) (h_t, a_t)$ captures how our beliefs evolve with new observations, with density $ p_cal(H)(h_(t+1)|h_t, a_t) = p(s_(t+1), r_t|h_t, a_t). $

-This formulation leads to the definition of the Bayes-adaptive MDP: $ cal(M)_"BAMDP" := angle.l cal(H), cal(A), P_0, P_cal(H)(h,a), gamma angle.r. $
+This formulation leads to the definition of the Bayes-adaptive MDP (BAMDP) @duff2002optimallearningcomputationalprocedures $ cal(M)_"BAMDP" := angle.l cal(H), cal(A), P_0, P_cal(H)(h,a), gamma angle.r. $

 === Natural Resolution of the Exploration Dilemma

-An interesting aspects of the Bayesian framework is how it naturally resolves the exploration-exploitation dilemma.
+An interesting aspects of the Bayesian framework is how it naturally resolves the exploration-exploitation dilemma @duff2002optimallearningcomputationalprocedures @Ghavamzadeh_2015.
 Rather than treating exploration as a separate mechanism, it emerges naturally from the optimization of expected returns under uncertainty $ J^pi_"Bayes" := EE_(h_infinity ~ P^pi_infinity)[sum_(i=0)^infinity gamma^i r_i]. $

 A Bayes-optimal policy achieves perfect balance between exploration and exploitation because: